 Police: Four juveniles charged with setting three fires in Johnstown

 Apr.
-7—JOHNSTOWN, Pa. — Four juveniles have been charged with setting three fires in Johnstown in February and March, authorities said.
+8—JOHNSTOWN, Pa. — Four juveniles have been charged with setting three fires in Johnstown in February and March, authorities said.

 "They are juveniles who thought it was fun to set fires," Adams said.